Illyrian emperors

-Since Decius hailed from the senatorial background, the historical period of the Illyrian emperors proper begins with Claudius Gothicus in 268 and continues in 284 with the rise of Diocletian and the institution of the Tetrarchy.
+Decius was born in Illyricum, but he hailed from the senatorial background, for this reason the historical period of the Illyrian emperors proper begins with Claudius Gothicus in 268 and continues in 284 with the rise of Diocletian and the institution of the Tetrarchy.
 This period was very important in the history of the Empire, since it represents the recovery from the Crisis of the Third Century, a long period of usurpations and military difficulties.
-All of the Illyrian emperors were trained and able soldiers, and they recovered most of the provinces and positions lost by their predecessors, including Gaul and the eastern provinces.
-Men of Illyrian or Thraco-Dacian origin however continued to be prominent in the Empire throughout the 4th century and beyond.

-The later Valentinic-Theodosian dynasties (364–457 AD) also hailed from the Pannonia region.
+The later Valentinians (364-392 and 425–455 AD) also hailed from the Pannonia region.

 List

 The following emperors are counted as Illyriciani: